-Homework: Homework problems will be assigned for each topic covered in the course, and solutions to all assigned problems will be posted.
-Homework will not be collected or graded.
+Homework: Required homework problems will be assigned for each topic covered in the course, and solutions will be submitted via carmen and graded.
+Recommended problems will also be posted for additional practice, but will not be collected or graded.
 You need to work through homework problems on your own in a timely manner in order to perform well in the class.

 Labs: Lab exercises using the R software will be carried out in approximately half of the scheduled recitation sessions.
-These lab exercises will be turned in, and will together account for 15% of the overall grade.
+These lab exercises will be turned in, and will together account for 10% of the overall grade.

 Quizzes: Short quizzes (three in total) will be given in recitation.
-Each quiz will consist of problems taken directly from the assigned homework, and will account for 5% of your overall grade.
+Each quiz will account for 5% of your overall grade.